The defining photos of the pandemic — and the stories behind them

-Dr. Joseph Varon comforts a patient on Thanksgiving in the Covid-19 intensive care unit at the United Memorial Medical Center in Houston.
+On Thanksgiving in 2020, Dr. Joseph Varon comforts a patient in the Covid-19 intensive care unit at the United Memorial Medical Center in Houston.
 Texas was the first state to pass 1 million coronavirus cases, according to data from Johns Hopkins University.

 "As I'm going inside my Covid unit I see that this elderly patient is out of his bed and trying to get out of the room and he's crying,” Varon said.
 “So, I get close to him and I tell him 'why are you crying' and the man says, 'I want to be with my wife.’ ”

 Varon said the man would not be able to see his wife until he tested negative on his swabs and could be discharged.
 He tested negative about two weeks later, said photographer Go Nakamura.

 Nakamura remembers Varon holding the patient for three or four minutes before he calmed down.